grafana/grafana/docs/sources/panels/visualizations/annotations.md

 ## Annotation query

-The options control the source query for the list of annotations.
+These options control the source query for the list of annotations.

 ### Query Filter